llvm/llvm-archive/llvm-top/README.txt

   llvm-top     - This directory
-  llvm         - The core llvm software llvm-gcc-4-0 - The C/C++/Obj-C front end for llvm, based on GCC 4.0 llvm-gcc-4-2 - The C/C++/Obj-C front end for llvm, based on GCC 4.2 test-suite   - The llvm test suite
+  llvm         - The core llvm software cfe          - The new C/C++/Obj-C front end for llvm llvm-gcc-4-0 - The C/C++/Obj-C front end for llvm, based on GCC 4.0 llvm-gcc-4-2 - The C/C++/Obj-C front end for llvm, based on GCC 4.2 test-suite   - The llvm test suite